Lightning vs. Penguins: Betting Trends, Odds, Advanced Stats

 Lightning Advanced Stats

-- Tampa Bay hit the over in four of its last 10 games.
+- Tampa Bay went over in four of its last 10 contests.

 - The Lightning and their opponents have combined to score 6.5 goals per game in the past 10 games, the same as the over/under in this matchup.

-- During the last 10 games, the Lightning have scored 1.3 fewer goals per game than their season average.
+- In their past 10 games, the Lightning's goals per game average is 0.1 lower than their season-long average.

-- The Lightning's 80 goals this season make them the second-best scoring team in the league.
+- The Lightning's 87 goals this season make them the fourth-best scoring team in the league.

-- The Lightning are ranked 30th in total goals against, conceding 3.5 goals per game (81 total) in league action.
+- On defense, the Lightning have conceded 93 goals (3.6 per game) to rank 31st in NHL play.

 Watch the NHL on Max with the B/R Sports Add-On